-Josh Richardson is 18 years old and the son of Matt and Connie Richardson.
-He recently graduated from Pius X High School.
-He will attend the University of Nebraska-Lincoln this fall.
+Josh Richardson is 19 years old and the son of Matt and Connie Richardson.
+He graduated from Pius X High School and is now attending the University of Nebraska-Lincoln.
 He is a member of Blessed Sacrament Parish in Lincoln.
 He joined the Blessed Sacrament Council 11001 in 2022.